Soft Ballet: Post-Breakup Releases

 Thanks to the band's strong cult following, Soft Ballet continued to release work after their disbandment.
 In addition to a series of compilation albums issued around the time of the break-up, Soft Ballet began offering work through Sony Music Direct.
 Albums and videos were offered for pre-order and, if a certain number of orders were placed, the releases would be printed on demand in a limited edition.
 Media released through this system include a DVD box set of early Soft Ballet concert videos, remastered reissues of the band's first four albums initially released on Alfa Records, and a DVD of the band's final concert from 2003.
 Most notable may be Index–Soft Ballet 1989–1995, a massive 11-disc set of almost all songs, live tracks, and remixes the band released from 1989 to 1995.
 All songs were remastered under Maki Fujii, and extensive liner notes were included.
 As a bonus, never-before-released studio recordings of special live arrangements were included on the final disc.
 This set is extremely rare and highly valued, and regularly goes for close to 100,000 JPY at auction.

 Post-Soft Ballet Works

 Ryoichi Endo

 When Soft Ballet broke up, Ryoichi immediately returned to his band, Ends.
 It seems he was influenced by his time working with Soft Ballet again, due to the new directs that Ends took from this point forward.
 While previous Ends material mainly had a hard rock/classic rock style, this post-Soft Ballet material was far more electronic in nature.
 2004's The Counter made use of modern synthesizers and mixed sped-up drum breaks with modern sounding pop rock.
 2005's Found took this new direction even further, with songs that could be described as outright techno.
-As of 2014, Found remains Ends' most recent studio album and the band last played live in 2010.
-As of 2014, Endo has seemingly left behind the music industry for the time being, in favor of doing commercial voice-over work.
+As of 2014, Found remains ENDS' most recent studio album and the band last played live in 2009.
+After 15 years of silence, magazine Visual Music Japan (VMJ) found Endo whom confessed about his return to the music scene in 2024.